 Widespread Panic is an American band from Athens, Georgia.
 The current lineup includes guitarist/singer John Bell, bassist Dave Schools, drummer Todd Nance, percussionist Domingo "Sunny" Ortiz, keyboardist John "JoJo" Hermann, and guitarist Jimmy Herring.
 Michael Houser and George McConnell have also played lead guitar for the band.

-The Allman Brothers, they are self described as "an honest tune with a lingering lead" and have influences from the southern rock, blues-rock, progessive rock, and heavy metal genres.
+Since their inception in Athens, Ga in 1986, Widespread Panic has risen to elite status among American jambands.
+Following in the steps of other southern rock jambands such as The Allman Brothers, they are self described as "an honest tune with a lingering lead" and have influences from the southern rock, blues-rock, progessive rock, and heavy metal genres.
 While commonly compared to jamband legend The Grateful Dead, closer comparisons are to Led Zepplin.
 Widely renown for their live performances, as of 2008, they hold the record number of sold out performances at Red Rocks Amphitheatre in Morrison, CO at 32 and Philips Arena in Atlanta, Ga at 17.
 Dedicated fans are referred to as "Spreadheads" or "Spreadnecks" if from the south.

 Formation of band: 1986-1991: